 BTUs (British thermal units) measure heat energy.
 Choosing an air conditioner with the right BTU rating for your space will help you get the most energy efficient system for your home.

 The BTU rating tells you how quickly and effectively your air conditioner will cool a room.
 AC units generally range from 5,000 to 20,000 BTU.
 Make sure to factor in things like ceiling height, insulation, sun exposure, location and climate when you are considering BTU ratings.

 All air conditioners come with an Energy Efficiency Rating between 13 and 20+.
 The higher the rating, the lower the emissions (and your utility bill).
 Today’s units must meet Energy Star standards, which set maximum energy usage at about 10 percent less than older models.

 Selecting an air conditioner for your home is no small decision.
 It’s an important investment that adds comfort and value to your home, and impacts your energy expenses.

-If you are considering adding air conditioning to your home and have questions, contact Legacy' team of experts today!
+If you are considering adding air conditioning to your home and have questions, contact Legacy's team of experts today!